-Coronavirus Disease, aka COVID19 - Planeta.com
+Coronavirus, aka COVID19

 Coronavirus = any of a group of RNA viruses that cause a variety of diseases in humans and other animals

-This page features rolling coverage from Planeta.com of the impacts of the Coronavirus Disease, aka COVID-19, aka SARS-CoV-2, characterized by the World Health Organization as a global pandemic.
+This page features rolling coverage from Planeta.com of the impacts of the Coronavirus Disease, aka COVID-19, characterized by the World Health Organization as a global pandemic.

 Key Links